Wesleyan-Media-Project/automatic-speech-recognition/README.md

    - In the Cloud Console, click the navigation menu and select "IAM & Admin".
    - Click "Service Accounts" in the left side panel.
    - Click "Create Service Account" located on the top under the search bar.
-   - Enter a name and description for the service account.
+   - Enter a name for the service account.
+   - Grant the service account the necessary access to your project by assigning it the "BigQuery Admin" and "Storage Object Admin" roles.
    - Click on the service account you just created.
    - Under the "Keys" tab on the top, click "Add Key", click "Create New Key", choose "JSON", and click "Create".
      This will download a JSON key file.
 Save the key file on you computer.